Mikkelet/tid-bma-java/README.md

 2b) The bottom slider offers the user to set an amount of time that the user would like to use on the exercise application.

 2c) The "Start" button enables the user to start the functionality of BlockMyApp with the settings set up by the user.

+The user will be forwarded to a home screen, with two objects to interact with.

 ## Troubleshooting
 BlockMyApp requires (API 28: Android 9.0(Pie))